 Project to build 4700 residences on 980 acres.
 It will be a mix of single family homes (2880), duplexes, townhomes, condos, and homes on shared property.
 This results in 4.8 dwelling units per acre which is typical of similar developments.
 The intent is to provide homes that are more affordable relative to area incomes.
 A homeowners association will maintain the common areas.
 The area is bounded on the south by South Meadows Parkway.
-It will be bounded on the east by the new extension to the Veterans Parkway.
+It will be bounded on the east by the new extension to the Veterans Parkway (Southeast Connector).
 The north extends into the Donner Springs area near Miraloma Drive.
 There is no natural boundary to the western edge.
 The project will include commercial space and also 8 acres for an elementary school, 11 acres for a charter school, and 20 acres for a high school.
 Additional property for the high school might be acquired from adjacent BLM property (the developer is working with WCSD).
 Alexander Lake will be drained.
 Steamboat Creek was dammed to make a lake to water cattle.
 The developer is promoting bicycle and foot traffic and a mixed use design in accord with the new “re-imagine Reno” master plan.

 NPLC BV Investment Co.
 LLC, Newport Beach, CA

 - This is an area that floods regularly.
 Some of it is identified as a critical flood plain.
 The developer plans to remove 1.25 cubic feet of soil for every cubic foot brought is so as to reduce the soil volume and not worsen flooding for adjacent residences.
 They plan to add drainage features similar to those added for the Southern Expressway.